Qualifying

 What is Section 179?

 Section 179 is an IRS tax provision that lets businesses deduct the full purchase price of qualifying equipment or software in the year it's placed in service — instead of depreciating it over several years.
-For 2024 the deduction limit is $1,220,000.
+The One Big Beautiful Bill Act raised the deduction limit to $2,560,000 for the 2026 tax year.

 Under Section 179 of the IRS tax code, a business can elect to expense — rather than depreciate — the cost of certain qualifying property the year it is first used in the business.
 That means a $50,000 piece of equipment can reduce your taxable income by $50,000 in year one instead of spreading the deduction over five or seven years.